4 Key Takeaways From Washington's Big Tech Hearing On 'Monopoly Power'

 Wednesday's showdown was historic for bringing four of the most powerful men in technology before Congress for the first time.

 In the case of Bezos, it was his Capitol Hill debut.
 But the hearing was also unprecedented in format.
-Because of the pandemic, the four CEOs, and some members, including judiciary committee chair Nadler, all called in via Cisco's Webex video conference.
+Because of the pandemic, the four CEOs, and some members, including Judiciary Committee Chair Nadler, all called in via Cisco's Webex video conference.

 That virtual format made for surreal imagery: the four titans projected on a giant screen in the hearing room, each man contained in his own video chat box as lawmakers looked on to a hearing room of mostly empty seats.

-At one point, the chair called a 10-minute recess to fix a technical issue with Bezos's feed.
+At one point, the chair called a 10-minute recess to fix a technical issue with Bezos' feed.

 Turns out, even tech titans have IT problems.

 It also drained the hearing of the kind of kinetic energy of having executives of some of the most influential companies in the world seated side by side.
-That would have provided a national audience with the chance to see the dynamic among the executives — who are not known to be particularly fond of one another — as well as gauge their body language and reactions to each others' testimony.
+That would have provided a national audience with the chance to see the dynamic among the executives — who are not known to be particularly fond of one another — as well as gauge their body language and reactions to each other's testimony.

 On Twitter, observers like Wall Street Journal reporter Deepa Seetharaman lamented not being able to see Zuckerberg's face when Bezos described social media as a "nuance destruction machine."

-Notably, the most dramatic moment came not in back and forths while lawmakers were questioning the CEOs, but when Jordan, in his usual sleeves-rolled-up bulldog style, got into a full-throated screaming match with Cicilline over his denied request to allow a lawmaker not on the judiciary committee to be able to ask questions.
+Notably, the most dramatic moment came not in back and forths while lawmakers were questioning the CEOs, but when Jordan, in his usual sleeves-rolled-up bulldog style, got into a full-throated screaming match with Cicilline over his denied request to allow a lawmaker not on the Judiciary Committee to be able to ask questions.

-"We're talking about peoples' liberties here," Jordan bellowed over Cicilline.
+"We're talking about people's liberties here," Jordan bellowed over Cicilline.

 "Put your mask on," Jordan was told.